|

 equivalent. |

-1 focuses on the exercises included in Rally Novice Courses and prepares
+1 focuses on the exercises that can be used in novice level rally courses and prepares

 students to enter their first trial.
 HOT’s Rally Instructors will